opensafely/documentation/docs/code-reviews.md

 When making changes to study code, you should always have your proposed changes reviewed.

 !!! note
-    There is [more information on how to request and conduct code reviews](code-reviews-pull-request.md) in this documentation.
+    There is more information on how to request and conduct code reviews for [authors](code-reviews-for-authors.md) and [reviewers](code-reviews-for-reviewers.md) in this documentation.

 ### Benefits of code review for authors and reviewers